 Begin collecting serving boards early.
-I really love Brooklyn Slate Company for their packaging and sweet shapes of their boards.
+We love Brooklyn Slate Company for their packaging and sweet shapes of their boards.
 They also make sure to include a couple of sticks of chalk to make it easier for you to write the names of cheese on respective boards for guests to learn while they eat!
 Trust me, cut a few corners while you can - party planning can be tiring but very rewarding.
-The mini versions also make great hostess gifts.Continue to 3 of 10 below.
+The mini versions also make great hostess gifts.

-Each cheese should have it's own knife.
+Each cheese should have its own knife.
 People generally hesitate to make the first move when it comes to eating at parties so you want to make it as easy on your guests as you can.
-Also a separate knife for each cheese helps keep the flavor profiles in tact when your guests are savoring each bite for sampling.
-Love these Highlands Cheese Knives from Anthropologie.Continue to 4 of 10 below.
+A separate knife for each cheese helps keep the flavor profiles intact when your guests are savoring each bite for sampling.
+Love these Highlands Cheese Knives from Anthropologie.

 Crackers and Bread

 Italian cured meats are a welcome addition to your party.
-Some of my favorites are prosciutto, soppressata, pepperoni, capicola and salamé but I would suggest limiting to 2-3 meats to compliment 4-6 cheeses.
-One of my favorite places to shop in the city is Murray's Cheese where I discover tasty selections with their meat of the month club.Continue to 6 of 10 below.
+Some of my favorites are prosciutto, soppressata, pepperoni, capicola, and salamé but I would suggest limiting to 2 to 3 types of meat to compliment 4 to 6 kinds of cheese.
+One of my favorite places to shop in the city is Murray's Cheese where we discover tasty selections with their meat of the month club.

 Adding small bites such as apples, pears, figs, dried nectarines or peaches can greatly compliment the flavors of your cheese selections.
-They also add color and fun where guests can mix and match cheese, crackers and bites.
+They also add color and fun where guests can mix and match cheese, crackers, and bites.
 Don't forget the honey on top!
-Bees Knees Spicy Honey from the Bushwick Kitchen is one of my personal favorites,Continue to 7 of 10 below.
+Bees Knees Spicy Honey from the Bushwick Kitchen is one of my personal favorites,

 Chutney & Jams

 Chutney and jams play a role similar to your toppings.
 Sweet or savory that add a little interest to each bite.
-I love what the ladies of the Jam Stand are doing with flavors like Sweet Wino Onion or Not Just Peachy, Sriracha Jam.Continue to 8 of 10 below.
+I love what the ladies of the Jam Stand are doing with flavors like Sweet Wino Onion or Not Just Peachy, Sriracha Jam.

 Wine Glass Hang Tags

-I prefer not to write names on my wine glasses.
-Instead make cute hangtags with each guests name.
-They can tie them around the stem of their cup when they arrive so you will have less dishes to wash at the end of the night.
+We prefer not to write names on my wine glasses.
+Instead, make cute hangtags with each guests name.
+They can tie them around the stem of their cup when they arrive so you will have fewer dishes to wash at the end of the night.
 Always remember to think ahead!
-These wine tags from Kate Spade are so sweet.Continue to 9 of 10 below.
+These wine tags from Kate Spade are so sweet.

 Buy some cute little stationary notepads for your guests.
 It doesn't have to be anything fancy but a place for them to jot down notes about cheese or wines that stood out to them would be so helpful after the party ends.
-Papyrus always has great options.Continue to 10 of 10 below.
+Papyrus always has great options.

 Save them!
-Either give guests small bags to take home of their favorite cheese or bottles at the end of the night or save it all for a glorious mac-n-cheese wine filled dinner the next day.
+Either give guests small bags to take home of their favorite cheese or bottles at the end of the night or save it all for a glorious mac-n-cheese wine-filled dinner the next day.
 Really into this Mac and Cheese recipe from Epicurious.